webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Extreme-Mastery.md

 - Ability/Tier/High
 - Ability/Pool/Might
 - Ability/Pool/Speed
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Extreme Mastery
+>6+  Might, Speed

 When using your chosen weapon, you can reroll any attack roll you wish and take the better of the two results.
 Enabler.